catalyst/moodle-tool_objectfs/TAGGING.md

 ## Sources
 The following sources are implemented currently:
 ### Environment
 What environment the file was uploaded in.
-Configure the environment using `$CFG->objectfs_environment_name`
+Configure the environment using `taggingenvironment` in the objectfs plugin settings.

 This tag is also used by objectfs to determine if tags can be overwritten.
 See [Multiple environments setup](#multiple-environments-setup) for more information.